 - Baby wipes – These work better for cleaning up sticky or dirty hands if you don’t need to disinfect.

-- Antibacterial wipes – Use before/after eating and even for use in public restrooms when they are out of soap!
+- Antibacterial wipes – Use before/after eating, and even in public restrooms when soap is out!

 - Antibacterial gel for excursion bag – out and ready!